What Kills Long-Distance Relationships: These 12 Things

 • Cultivate trust and vulnerability: Build a foundation of trust by being open and vulnerable with your partner.
 Share fears, hopes, and dreams to create a deeper emotional bond

-• Plan future together: Discuss and plan the future, reinforcing the emotional investment in the relationship.
+• Plan a future together: Discuss, ask questions, and plan the future, reinforcing the emotional investment in the relationship.
 Creating joint aspirations can serve as a powerful catalyst for maintaining emotional closeness

 When To Call It Quits In A Long-Distance Relationship?

-Does distance kill a relationship?
 Thanks to the technology that we have today, distance is not that big of a problem anymore.
 Even if you are unable to meet your boo, you can at least see them over a video call when you miss them a lot.
-According to a survey, 55% of Americans that have been in an LDR said that their time apart actually made them feel closer to their partner in the long run.
+According to a survey, 55% of Americans who have been in an LDR said that their time apart actually made them feel closer to their partner in the long run.
 Another 81% said that being in a long-distance relationship made real-life visits a lot more intimate than usual, due to the speciality of the occasion.

 Related Reading: 10 Noticeable Signs You Need To Let Go Of A Long-Distance Relationship